Decomposition Polyhedra of Piecewise Linear Functions: Introduction

-Another closely related stream of work is concerned with the (exact and approximate) representative capabilities of neural networks, starting with universal approximation theorems~\citep{cybenko1989approximation}, and specializing to ReLU networks, their number of pieces, as well as depth-width-tradeoffs~\citep{telgarsky2016benefits,eldan2016power,arora2018understanding}.
-In addition, \citet{hertrich2023provably,hertrich2024relu} provide neural network constructions for CPWL functions related to combinatorial optimization problems.
-Geometric insights have also proven to be useful to understand the computational complexity of training neural networks \citep{froese2022computational,bertschinger2024training,froese2024training}.
+Another closely related stream of work is concerned with the (exact and approximate) representative capabilities of neural networks, starting with universal approximation theorems~\citep{cybenko1989approximation}, and specializing to ReLU networks, their number of pieces, as well as depth-width-tradeoffs~\citep{telgarsky2016benefits,eldan2016power,arora2018understanding,ergen2024topological}.
+In addition, \citet{hertrich2023provably,hertrich2024relu,hertrich2024neural} provide neural network constructions and bounds for CPWL functions related to combinatorial optimization problems.
+Geometric insights have also proven to be useful to understand the computational complexity of tasks related to neural networks, like training and verification \citep{froese2022computational,bertschinger2024training,froese2024training,froese2025complexity,stargalla2025computational}.
 Recently, \citet{safran2024many} give an explicit construction of how to efficiently approximate the maximum function with ReLU networks.